calebrwalk5/AC-godmode-linux/README.md

 # AC-godmode-linux
-assaultcube godmode on linux. works but it takes forever
+assaultcube godmode on linux. work in progress